-ASU 2016-09, Compensation-Stock Compensation (Topic 718): "Improvements to Employee Share-Based Payment Accounting".
+Accounting Standards Board ("ASU") 2016-09 - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting

 The amendments in this update change existing guidance related to accounting for employee share-based payments affecting the income tax consequences of awards, classification of awards as equity or liabilities, and classification on the statement of cash flows.
 ASU 2016-09 is effective for annual reporting periods beginning after December 15, 2016, including interim periods within those annual periods, with early adoption permitted.
-The Company is currently evaluating the potential impact of the adoption of this standard.
+The adoption of ASU 2016-09 did not have a material impact on our results of operations or financial condition.